mouyse/LC_Bank_App/README.md

 would be great if you could send this over to us within 3 days.

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Jay Shah via [jayy.shah16@gmail.com](mailto:jayy.shah16@gmail.com).
-All security vulnerabilities will be promptly addressed.

 ## 🚀 About Me
 I am a Tech Lead, Manager at The Fuller Life; most of the times wearing the hat of business analyst, product manager, developer, tester and everything else that sometimes a lone wolf has to do to get things done.